Estimation and Inference for Policy Relevant Treatment Effects: Monte Carlo Simulations

-For each instance of artificial data sets, we estimate the PRTE and its estimated standard error using our proposed method of double debiased estimation and inference.
-See Appendix \ref{sec:details_simulation_estimation} for additional details about concrete estimation and inference procedure.
-We experiment with alternative numbers, $L=5$ and $10$, of folds in cross fitting.
+For each instance of artificial datasets, we estimate the PRTE and its estimated standard error using our proposed method of double debiased estimation and inference with completely nonparametric preliminary estimation.
+See Appendix \ref{sec:details_simulation_estimation_p} and \ref{sec:details_simulation_estimation_z} for additional details about concrete estimation and inference procedures.
+We experiment with alternative numbers, $L=5$ and $10$, of folds in cross fitting, where the number of observations in each fold is equal.
 We report the simulated bias, root mean square error, and coverage frequencies for the nominal probability of 95\%.
 Simulated coverage frequencies are computed based on the standard symmetric confidence interval generated by the PRTE estimate and its estimated standard error according to Corollary \ref{cor:clt}.
 The number of Monte Carlo iterations is set to 1000 following \citet[][supplementary Appendix D]{carneiro/lokshin/umapathi:2017}.
 Since there is no existing limit distribution theory for inference about the PRTE to our best knowledge, we do not have any benchmark in the literature against which to make comparisons of our results.
 We therefore present simulation results only for our proposed method.